 For many of us, the spring weather means lacing up those running shoes and sprinting to get back outside.
-While those first few runs may be difficult, it can be even tougher if you’re a new mom returning to running after pregnancy.
+While those first few runs may be difficult, it can be even tougher if you’re exercising while pregnant, or a new mom returning to running after pregnancy.

 “I’ve been a runner for over 20 years,” says Dawn Alstatt, lead therapist for the Regions Hospital Running Program.
 “Running was therapeutic for me, so when I became pregnant for the first time I wanted to be able to continue running as much as my body allowed.”